RafaelCartenet/rafaelcartenet.github.io/_posts/2019-01-26-alphastar.md

 ---

 **They did it!** DeepMind, the successful inventors of AlphaGo, the AI that defeated the professional korean player Lee Sedol, just released a new amazing AI agent: AlphaStar, for the well-known strategy game Starcraft 2, created by Blizzard.

+<!--more-->

 As a huge fan of DeepMind for what they've achieved so far and an ex amateur player of the game, I followed these events meticulously, and I must say I got completely amazed by this "prototype" they just revealed on January 24th.

-<!--more-->
+# Brief introduction to Starcraft 2

+As it is always important to start anything by definitions in order to understand the context, we need to introduce the game.
+Starcraft 2 is a RTS game (Real-Time Strategy game), was created by Blizzard, famous editor that also developed World Of Warcraft.
+The goal of the game is pretty simple, collect resources, build units and destroy your opponent, simple as that.
+The game includes three races that you can play, each got its different units and mechanics.
+Units are very diverse from one race to another and even within a race, meaning that you can create a huge number of army compositions in order to defeat your enemy.
+The game has been published in 2010, and has been since then a really impressive game where players from all over the world have been competing and improving continuously over the years.

+What's interesting about Starcraft 2 is that the races have always been pretty balances, and never ever someone found a strategy that would beat all other strategies.
+The mind set about the game, often called "meta", is constantly changing, thanks to community.
+For these reasons, in order to be a great player, not only you need to master a set of strategies, but also being able to understand what's your opponent is constantly doing or even thinking.

+Starcraft 2 has been famous for

 # Solving games to achieve AI Milestones